 You can view emojis on the default Google keyboard for Android by tapping on the emoji button to the left of the space bar.
 But did you know you can pull up emojis with different skin colors or genders by pressing and holding on an individual icon?
 This works on most emojis depicting people or body parts, such as a thumbs up.

 20. Show emergency information

-If someone should discover your phone after you've been in an accident, having your key medical information show up on the lock screen could save your life.
-To do this, open Settings, choose Users & accounts, then tap Emergency information.
+If someone should discover your phone after you’ve been in an accident, having your key medical information show up on the lock screen could save your life.
+To do this, open Settings, choose About phone, then tap Emergency information.
 You can provide details like allergies and organ donor status, as well as emergency contacts.